dhubois/dataviz_final_project/README.md

 ## Project 03

 In this project, I explored the idea of trying to emulate plots already made.
 A template provided by my Professor (Dr. Sanchez) included 4 unique graphs visualizing distributions of features.
 We mainly focused on a dataset which contains weather data for a station at Tampa International Airport in 2022.
 There was a second part in this project wher we were tasked with creating a text visualization.
 I have done this before for other projects, and I brought in the idea of a wordcloud to the [FL Poly News Dataset](https://github.com/reisanar/datasets/blob/master/flpoly_news_SP23.csv).
+If you ever wondered (I have before surprisingly) about Florida Poly's news article **titles**, here is an visual showing the most common bigrams in them.
+Do any stick out to you?
+Reach out to me and let me know! :)

 **Sneak Peak:**